onouv/fscl/doc/fscl/Views.md

 FSCL is a system of services and web clients built around a common information meta model ([[Core Domain Model]]).
 The meta model can be basis for many different application views.
 A view is a set of functionalities and extensions to the meta model.

-This document describes the  application views which are planned to be initially implemented as microservices and associated web clients.
+This document collects ideas of features for the application views which are planned to be initially implemented as micro services and associated web clients.

 # Automation Control Spec
 F: Allow entering free text into a prepared form for specification of control software for a function